Updated July 8, 2020

 - Consider providing pre-registered attendees an option to donate all or part of their registration fee to help offset event costs and reimburse talent.
 Be mindful that not everyone will be in a position to do this.
 See an example here.

 - Also consider creating a way for would-be attendees to contribute to the musicians, callers, and sound techs who are losing income.
 See an example here.
-We will add more info here as it becomes available.

 - Inform your community about disease prevention.